ELeeAstro/Exo-FMS_column_semigrey/README.md

 2. Toon et al. method
 3. Short Characteristics method
 4. Heng et al. method
+5. Neil Lewis' scattering code, following Pierrehumbert (2010)
-5. Mendonca et al. method (IN DEVELOPMENT)
+6. Mendonca et al. method (IN DEVELOPMENT)

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.